 High Blood Pressure: You could say that most people with high blood pressure have walking high blood pressure, meaning that there is no emergency, and they don't feel sick.
 It means they have time to apply natural methods and avoid the pharmaceutical route.
 Again, it starts with natural diet, exercise, weight control, habit control, de-stressing, de-caffeinating, etc. etc. And again, fasting is very valuable and effective for high blood pressure.
-Also, there are natural supplements worth considering, such as fish oil, resveratrol, CoQ10, policosonal, magnesium, and more.
+Also, there are natural supplements worth considering, such as fish oil (or better yet, one of the new vegan DHA/EPA supplements derived from algae, such as Ovega-3), resveratrol, CoQ10, policosonal, magnesium, and more.
 It's all very safe.
 But, why take a diuretic?
 Your kidneys are not something to trifle with.
 And as I explained, you can't normalize your kidneys by taking diuretics.
 Even the seeming good that comes from taking a diuretic for high blood pressure isn't all that much.
 Why do you think they often combine diuretics with other anti-hypertensive drugs?
 It's because the results from taking a diuretic alone is often and usually unsatisfactory and inadequate.
 So I say: forget about it.
 Adding a layer of pharmacological dehydration to your condition is not going to help you.
 And don't let them use fear to control you.
 OH, you're going to have a heart attack or a stroke if you don't start taking the drugs right away!
 You may have had high blood pressure for years without knowing it.
 Millions of Americans have it right now and don't know it.
 And yes, some of them will go on to have heart attacks and strokes, but don't assume for a second that those who take diuretics and other drugs for hypertension become immune to heart attacks and strokes.
 That's part of the big lie.
 They're selling this stuff- just like flu vaccine.

 There is one caveat regarding high blood pressure, and that concerns malignant hypertension.
 Malignant hypertension is a condition in which the blood pressure spikes so high and so fast, that it is truly a medical emergency.
 Symptoms are acute: extreme headache, visual disturbances, gait disturbances, cognitive disturbances- even speech impediments.
 I am not challenging emergency medical treatment of malignant hypertension.
 However, keep in mind that it comprises a very tiny percentage of cases of hypertension.
 The vast majority of patients fall into the walking hypertension category, for which natural alternative methods are far superior.